errorstudio/freshdesk_groove_migration/Readme.md

 Freshdesk::Tickets.where(company_id: 123, per_page: 20, included: :requester) #return the first 20 tickets for company 123, with requester data embedded
 ```

 This library uses the excellent [Her](https://github.com/remiprev/her) gem to do the heavy lifting.

+ # License
+ MIT.
+Have fun!